MoneySavingExpert.com homepage

 Should I cancel my insurance for a cheaper policy?

 Many assume switching is only for those at renewal.
-It's not – you can actually switch at any time.
+It's not – you can actually switch at any time before the renewal date.
 This is important when prices are rising, or if you're someone who recently auto-renewed without doing comparisons to see if you can cut costs.
 Here's what you need to consider...

-• You'll usually pay a cancellation fee of about £50.
-It can vary between insurers, so always check yours, but your savings from switching should outweigh this to make it worth it.
-The longer you've got to go on your policy, the more likely you'll be better off switching.
+• You'll usually face cancellation charges of about £50.
+Car insurance cancellation fees vary between insurers, so always check yours, but your savings from switching should outweigh this to make it worth it.
+The longer you've got to go on your insurance premium, the more likely you'll be better off switching.

 How to get cheaper car insurance